 Toll free numbers are the long 1-800 numbers you’ve seen on billboards and commercial ads.
 Most large corporations will have a 1-800 number that demonstrates their size and credibility.
 Toll free numbers are virtual phone numbers with a set three-digit-code at the beginning.
 This code can be 800, 833, 844, 855, 866, 877, or 888.

 The best part of having a toll free number is the convenience factor.
 Toll free numbers charge the receiver and not the caller.
 And so, customers or clients calling you from anywhere in the world are not charged for your call.
-And because your virtual number works over the internet, you too, are not charged high long-distance calling fees.
+And because your hosted number works over the internet, you too, are not charged high long-distance calling fees.
 Using an ITFS or UIFN number will ensure that callers only pay their local calling rates and not exorbitant phone charges.

 Local Access Numbers